 As a business person, it is highly advisable that you purchase one or more of them for your business, especially if yours is the type of business which has been victimized in the past by employee theft or fraud.
 While your own business may not have suffered a loss in its history, you might still have the potential for being victimized.
 Instead of asking yourself, ‘What are fidelity surety bonds?’, you should be asking yourself, ‘Do I have any assets in my business that need to be protected?’.
 FYI- We only write with highly-rated carriers, such as The Hartford, Suretec Surety, Travelers, and more!

-If you have any kind of assets which your business simply cannot do without, those assets should have the kind of protection afforded by a fidelity bond insurance.
+If you have any kind of assets which your business simply cannot do without, those assets should have the kind of protection afforded by bond insurance.
 In the event that you were to lose those indispensable assets permanently, you could then at least be compensated for your loss, so that you would have the means to re-acquire them and continue on.

 When you do purchase your bond however, make sure the amount is commensurate with the actual value of the loss you will have suffered, so that you will have the financial wherewithal to replace it when compensated.